INTERVIEW

 What sets your bike fitting service apart from others?

 Experience and technology set us apart.
-I’ve been doing motion analysis since 1996, and Paraic was one of the pioneers in this field.
+I’ve been doing motion analysis since 1996.
 We’re also extremely agile.
 If something new and better emerges, we’re ready and willing to adapt immediately.
 Many fitters simply don’t have the bandwidth for continuous education and technological experimentation, but that’s central to what we do.
 Most bike fitters are also busy running their bike shops.
 I am blessed in that I have no such distractions.
 I get to focus entirely on the client and on sharpening my skills.
 For example, this morning, instead of handling shipping and receiving like many bike fitters have to do, I got to spend an hour listening to a data scientist from the Netherlands discuss a new SQL database interface designed to help cyclists better understand their data.
 Continuous education is essential to maintaining our expertise.

-Barry Anderson of Cyclologic at his Bike Fit studio in Arizona.
+Barry Anderson at the Regroup Bike Fit studio in Arizona.

 Speaking of technology, how do you see AI impacting bike fitting?